Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: A Review of VRSs

+papers in this domain belong to the Agnostic VRSs introduced in Section \ref{sec:problem_formulation}.
+In these systems, at least some (if not all) of the visualization constraints and design rules are learned automatically, with the support of ML.
+Furthermore, at inference time, the user only provides a dataset and, in some cases, a subset of features $\Phi'$ rather than the entire set to reduce computational complexity.
+Some of these systems also allow the user to refine the query after providing the first recommendations.

+Figure \ref{fig:vrs_timeline} illustrates the distribution of published papers in the A-VRSs literature in time.
+Hereafter we summarize the visual recommendation methodologies proposed by these systems.

-\textbf{Hybrid VRS}: To the best of our knowledge, \textbf{DeepEye} \cite{luo2018deepeye} and \textbf{DracoLearn} \cite{moritz2018formalizing} are the only hybrid VRS approach, that try to ameliorate, via ML strategies, rules specified by domain experts.
+\textbf{DeepEye} \cite{luo2018deepeye} adopts a hybrid VRS approach that tries to ameliorate, via ML strategies, rules specified by domain experts.
 DeepEye addresses the visualization recognition, ranking, and selection problems.
 The system uses a binary classifier, learning-to-rank model, experts' knowledge, graph-based techniques, and rule-based optimization to select the top-k visualizations and eliminate suboptimal ones.
 The authors focus on supporting the best choice of bar, line, pie, and scatter charts on real-world datasets from several domains.

-DracoLearn is a system that utilizes a formal model to encode visualizations with both hard and soft constraints.
-Hard constraints, as defined by the authors, encompass \textit{task-based and syntax} constraints that are mandatory for a visualization to be considered suitable for recommendation purposes.
-In contrast, soft constraints are comprised of \textit{design and perceptual} criteria that while not essential, may still be taken into consideration during the visualization recommendation process.
-Therefore, the framework recommends visualizations that do not violate the hard constraints and are ranked highest according to the soft constraints by training a RankSVM classifier on the feature vectors of the visualizations.
+\textbf{Data2Vis} \cite{dibia2019data2vis} is a neural translation model for automated visualization generation where tabular data is mapped to visualization specifications in Vega-Lite \cite{satyanarayan2016vega}\footnote{Vega-lite is a visualization grammar, i.e., a parametric data structure that contains all the visualization specifications. }.
+It relies on a two-layered bidirectional LSTM encoder-decoder architecture with an attention module and trains the model - without any pre-defined constraints - on a corpus of Vega-Lite visualization specifications with six chart types and three data transformations (i.e., aggregate, bin, and time-unit).

+\textbf{VizML} \cite{hu2019vizml} tackles the visual recommendation problem as a procedure for making design selections to enhance effectiveness, which depends on the dataset, task, and context.
+The authors generate a raw dataset of one million unique dataset-visualization pairs.
+They elaborate on their methodology of collecting, preprocessing, and extracting features from the corpus by identifying five crucial design choices\footnote{For example, choosing how to encode a particular column along the x- or y-axis or selecting a specific chart type.} from the visualizations.
+Finally, they predict these design choices using a three-layer neural network with ReLU activation functions.

+\textbf{Wide\&Deep} \cite{qian2020ml} encodes the visualizations into meta-features based on the combination of features and some specific configuration.
+It is based on a ''wide" model that outputs a wide score using linear manipulations over cross-product feature transformations to capture any feature pair occurrence that leads to interesting visualizations.
+Next, a ''deep" model outputs a deep score using non-linear transformations to generalize unseen feature pairs that might lead to effective visualizations.